Skip to main content

 Gonadorelin Protocols for Male Infertility

 In men, the indication for gonadorelin is also hypogonadotropic hypogonadism, a condition where low or absent GnRH leads to insufficient testosterone production and a failure to produce sperm.
-The therapeutic goal is to use to stimulate the pituitary to release both LH and FSH.
+The therapeutic goal is to use pulsatile gonadorelin to stimulate the pituitary to release both LH and FSH.
 LH acts on the Leydig cells of the testes to produce testosterone, which is necessary for libido, secondary sexual characteristics, and supporting sperm maturation.
 FSH acts on the Sertoli cells, directly driving spermatogenesis.

 The success of these protocols is measured first by the induction of spermatogenesis (the presence of sperm in the ejaculate) and then by pregnancy rates.
 Clinical data shows high rates of success.
 One comprehensive review involving 42 men with HH found that spermatogenesis was successfully induced in 54 out of 57 treatment courses.
+Of the courses initiated with the goal of achieving pregnancy, 26 out of 36 were successful.
+These results underscore the protocol’s effectiveness in restoring the biological capacity for fertility.

-A critical area of investigation has been comparing pulsatile gonadorelin pump (PGP) therapy with the more common alternative ∞ (CGT), which involves injections of hCG (mimicking LH) and hMG or recombinant FSH (providing FSH directly).
+A critical area of investigation has been comparing pulsatile gonadorelin pump (PGP) therapy with the more common alternative ∞ cyclical gonadotropin therapy (CGT), which involves injections of hCG (mimicking LH) and hMG or recombinant FSH (providing FSH directly).
 A nonrandomized study directly comparing these two methods in men with CHH produced valuable insights.

 • Spermatogenesis Rate ∞ The study found that spermatogenesis was achieved in 90% of men in the gonadorelin pump group and 83.3% in the gonadotropin therapy group.